 All conference attendees must be IACR members.
 When you participate in Q&A, chat, etc, you must do so in such a way that you are readily identifiable (i.e. by using the name you are known by in your professional work).
 The code of conduct still applies in a virtual setting.

-The conference is organized over 4 days, with approximately 4 hours per day.
+The conference is organized over 5 days, with approximately 5 hours per day.
 Sessions consist of live 5 minute presentations of the papers, which are grouped by topic, followed by a Q&A panel discussion with the speakers and session moderators.
-The conference will also feature other cool conference features like invited talks, rump session, etc. We recommend monitoring the conference program to see which sessions are upcoming.
+The conference will also feature a rump session, invited talks, and social events.
+We recommend monitoring the conference program to see which sessions are upcoming.

 We will be holding live Q&A panels over Zoom with authors multiple times daily.
 At these panels, attendees will be able to ask questions of authors about their work, or to encourage interesting conversation amongst authors.
 These Q&As will also be livestreamed on our YouTube channel and are available for later viewing.
 Links to the sessions will appear in the conference program if you are registered.